 Click here to view an animated version of this test.

-Upper GI endoscopy may be recommended if you have:
+Upper GI endoscopy may be done to look for reasons behind:

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems, like: